The First Nowell

 Also described as A Carol For The Epiphany

-Compare Version 2, Version 3, Version 4 (Dunstan), and The First Nowel - Davies Gilbert
+Compare Version 2, Version 3, Version 4 (Dunstan), The First Nowel - Terry, and The First Nowel - Davies Gilbert

 Words & Music: Traditional English carol of the 16th or 17th century, but possibly dating from as early as the 13th Century.
 This combination of tune and lyrics first appeared in the early 1800s.